frconor-ebook/meditations/_posts/2025-11-13-by-their-fruits-you-will-know-them.md

 "Such an individual form of apostolate can contribute greatly to a more extensive spreading of the Gospel.
 It can reach as many places as there are daily lives of individual members of the lay faithful.

-"The spread of the Gospel will be continual, since a person\'s life and faith will be one.
-Likewise, the spread of the Gospel will be particularly incisive, because in sharing fully in the unique conditions of the life, work, difficulties, and hopes of their brothers and sisters, the lay faithful will be able to reach the hearts of their neighbors, friends, and colleagues, opening them to a full sense of human existence, that is, to communion with God and with all people" (John Paul II, Apostolic Exhortation, *Christifideles* *Laici*, December 30, 1988, Point 28).
+"The spread of the Gospel will be continual, since a person's life and faith will be one.
+Likewise, the spread of the Gospel will be particularly incisive, because in sharing fully in the unique conditions of the life, work, difficulties, and hopes of their brothers and sisters, the lay faithful will be able to reach the hearts of their neighbors, friends, and colleagues, opening them to a full sense of human existence, that is, to communion with God and with all people" (John Paul II, Apostolic Exhortation, *Christifideles* *Laici*, Point 28, December 30, 1988).

 Each member of the body works for the good of the rest of the body.
 We should seek to keep alive the light of faith in others.
 This is the greatest good that we can offer.